 Use hidden MOT centres for fewer fails

 Regular MOTs are a must for any vehicle.
-Yet as their maximum cost is fixed at £54.85 for cars, it's not the test fee but repairing the fails that makes the biggest dent.
+Yet as their maximum cost is fixed at £54.85 for cars, it's not the test fee but repairing the fails which makes the biggest dent.

 If you've had problems with Del Boy dealerships in the past, little-known council-run MOT centres generally don't do repairs, so they've no vested interest to fail you.